 “My children, I am giving you a piece of Heaven … It is for everyone, not only Catholics … My message is of faith, love, and hope.
 More than anything, it brings reconciliation between people and nations.
 It is the only thing that can save this century from war and eternal death.”

 The Gospel is about Jesus Christ who came to pay the penalty for our sins.
-The Jewish Prophets all pointed to the coming of this Redeemer and the sinless One.
 The penalty He paid is infinite and no human – Mary, Buddha or Muhammad – can pay it.
 Only Jesus as the God-Man paid for it at the cross.
 Those who repent and trust in Christ and His work are saved.
-There’s no such thing as a “co-redeemer” or a “co-mediatrix” with Christ.
+So, there’s no such thing as a “co-redeemer” or a “co-mediatrix” with Christ.

 But in a message, this spirit said: